jessefalzone/jesse.cafe/content/about.md

 ### Work Stuff

-I am proud to be a Senior Software Engineer at Muck Rack!
+I am a senior software engineer by day, and a sleepy person by night.

 ## About This Site